gigagraph/backbone/dotfiles/zsh/README.md

 This guide recommends that your rerun this command and overwrite the existing init file every time you update starship.

-Then, make sure your `.zshrc` contains the the following configuration:
+Then, make sure your `.zshrc` contains the following configuration:

 ```shell
 [ -f "${ZSH_CUSTOM_PLUGINS_DIR}/starship_init" ] && source "${ZSH_CUSTOM_PLUGINS_DIR}/starship_init"